72nd Mechanized Brigade (Ukraine): Ukraine

 It was reduced in size to a mechanized brigade in 2002.

-In May 2014 72nd Guards Mechanized Brigade was involved in the Mariupol standoff during the 2014 pro-Russian conflict in Ukraine.
+In May 2014 72nd Guards Mechanized Brigade was involved in the Mariupol standoff during the war in Donbas.
 During this conflict Ukrainian singers Zlata Ognevich and Anastasia Prikhodko raised money for the Brigade.
-The brigade defended Sector D near Chernopartyzhansk, Sverdlovsk and Diakove alongside the 51st Mechanized Brigade from July 2014.
+The brigade defended Sector D near Chervonopartyzansk, Sverdlovsk and Diakove alongside the 51st Mechanized Brigade from July 2014.
 Separatist and Russian attacks resulted in the brigade being surrounded and cut off from supply by early August.
 The brigade's 1st Battalion and elements of the 51st Brigade, along with a group of border guards (about 400 total), destroyed their weapons and crossed into Russia.
 They were interned and returned to Ukrainian territory.
 Major Mykhailo Drapatyi's 2nd Battalion of the brigade near Chernopartyzhansk broke out of the encirclement, covered by the 30th Mechanized and 95th Airmobile Brigades from the south.
 Two soldiers from the 2nd Battalion were killed in the breakout.
 The convoy in which 195 soldiers of the brigade returned to Ukrainian territory after crossing into Russia on 4 August 2014 was fired on by separatists.

 On 18 November 2015 the brigade's honorific "Red Banner" was removed as part of an Armed Forces-wide removal of Soviet awards and honorifics.
 On 22 August 2016, its Guards title was removed.
 Its honorifics "Krasnohrad–Kyiv" were removed and replaced with the honorific Black Zaporozhian in honor of the Ukrainian People's Army Black Zaporizhian Cavalry Regiment on 23 August 2017.